Power over Ethernet Extenders - Technology Explained

 What are limitations of Power over Ethernet?

-PoE technology is based on the rules and standards of Ethernet networking and therefore is subject to the same limitations.
-Generally, the maximum length of an Ethernet cable per ANSI/TIA-568 cannot exceed 328 feet, or 100 meters.
+PoE technology adheres to the rules and standards of Ethernet networking, thus, it is subject to the same limitations.
+According to ANSI/TIA-568 standards, the maximum length of an Ethernet cable cannot exceed 328 feet, or 100 meters.

 To connect networking devices that are further away than that, Fiber Optic cables can be used.
 Using Fiber cables, in combination with SFP transceiver modules and media converters, long-range connections of well over 10 miles can be established.
 However, since Fiber Ethernet cannot be used for Power over Ethernet, the only way to connect a PoE edge device to a network that is further than 328 feet away is to extend the PoE distance utilizing a Power over Ethernet repeater, or PoE extender.